digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 # Lab 3 - OIDC setup (use Identity service)

-## Prepare Identity service

-Participant runs ‘xl apply setup-oidc-template.yaml’ with manual steps Participant runs template with instructions.
-(Mini wizard) We provide credentials to log in to https://devops-demo.staging.digital.ai/ Participant creates OIDC client in Digital.ai Platform Participant copies Client ID and Secret into Release Release renders OIDC snippet
-Participant uses OIDC snippet in wizard / answers file / yaml file.

 ## Configure authentication on Digital.ai Platform

-In this step, we will create an OIDC client that will allow Digital.ai Release to use the authentication service of igtial.ai Platform
+In this step, we will create an OIDC client that will allow Digital.ai Release to use the authentication service of Digital.ai Platform

 ### 1. Log in to Digital.ai Platform

-Got to Digital.ai Platform at [https://devops-demo.staging.digital.ai/](https://devops-demo.staging.digital.ai/).
+Go to Digital.ai Platform at [https://devops-demo.staging.digital.ai/](https://devops-demo.staging.digital.ai/).

 Use the following credentials: